Winter Green Manures

 Benefits of Green Manures

-• Providing nutrients – The nutrients taking up or synthesised in the green manure will be released back into the soil for the benefit of the following crop.
+• Providing nutrients – The nutrients taken up or synthesised in the green manure will be released back into the soil for the benefit of the following crop.
 This is why, for example, leguminous plants such as clover, vetch, or lupins are often used as green manures.
-Their ability to fix atmospheric nitrogen into the soil is key for providing enough of this essential nutrient in organic systems where artificial nitrogen fertilisers are not used.
+Their ability to fix atmospheric Nitrogen into the soil is key for providing enough of this essential nutrient in organic systems where artificial nitrogen fertilisers are not used.

 Different Types of Green Manures